Myanmar's Mr Clean says he takes 'red tape road' to profit

 A senior ministry official said refurbishment of the old building is in progress but needed to be carried out "without affecting the heritage values."

-The official didn't comment on the status of the lease extensions or explain why it had yet to be granted.
+The official didn't comment on the status of the lease extension or explain why it had yet to be granted.

-"The lease extensions have a significant impact on the project's financial viability both from a debt and equity perspective," said Vikram Kumar, IFC's Myanmar manager.
+Vikram Kumar, IFC's Myanmar manager, said the lease extension delays significantly impact the project's financial viability for both debt and equity investors.

 GO-TO PARTNER